mikecorey/fake_data_lake/README.md

 - fake_data_lake_api.py - this is an api client that can be used to interact with the fake data lake flask server

 There are also two test scripts, test_app.py which is for testing the flask app and test_fake_data_lake_api.py which tests the fake_data_lake_api.

+## Command Line Interface
+The fake data lake includes a command line for uploading files via the command line.
+To use it on the included test files, run:

+`python fake_data_lake_cli.py test_raw.bin meta.json`